william-dawson/Basic-Fortran-Wrapping/README.md

 ## Citation

-This work is based off the following paper: [Exposing Fortran Derived Types to C and Other Languages] (http://ieeexplore.ieee.org/abstract/document/4548209/)
+This work is based off the paper "Exposing Fortran Derived Types to C and Other Languages": http://ieeexplore.ieee.org/abstract/document/4548209/

 Here is the bibtex reference: